We Can and Must Save Democracy

 Congress Must Do Its Damn Job and Check the Power of the President

-Article II, Section 3 states that one the president's duties is to take care that the laws be faithfully executed.
+Article II, Section 3 states that one of the president's duties is to take care that the laws be faithfully executed.
 Article I, Section 8 of the Constitution authorizes Congress to regulate commerce between nations and declare war on other nations.

 Article II, Section 3 of the Constitution